Surgical Case Library

 Colorectal

-The use of laxatives is inextricably linked with constipation.
-Melanosis coli is a brown discoloration of the ...
+<p>The use of laxatives is inextricably linked with constipation.
+Melanosis coli is a brown discoloration of t...

 Severe pseudo-obstruction caused by melanosis coli presenting as a jet black colon with mesenteric lymph node pigmentation is an extremely rare clinical scenario seldom described in international literature.